Irish Papers

 Scope and Contents

-This collection covers such subjects as the formation of the Irish Republic, the struggle for independence from Great Britain, the Irish Republican Army, and the anti-partisan movement.
+This collection spans the years 1919-1960 and covers such subjects as the formation of the Irish Republic, the struggle for independence from Great Britain, the Irish Republican Army, and the anti-partisan movement.
 It includes correspondence relating to Éamon de Valera and Arthur Griffith.
 Also included are photographs, copies of the Irish Bulletin, and newspaper clippings.

 Dates